Proultima/wp-install/README.md

+# Proultima / WP install

-Script for installing and setting up a WordPress website on systems where xampp/lampp is already installed
+Running npm install will run a script which will guide you through a process of installing and setting up a WordPress website on your system.
+You should already have XAMPP or LAMPP installed on your system.